Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and

-Changes in systems, facilities, procedures and personnel can cause sales slumps, particularly while changes are being made and new personnel are getting acclimated to their new jobs.
+Changes in systems, facilities, procedures, and personnel can cause sales slumps, particularly while changes are being made and new personnel is getting acclimated to their new jobs.
 This is especially the case when new salespeople come on board.
-They need to get to know the market and the market needs to get to know them before any significant sales volumes are realized.
+They need to get to know the market, and the market needs to get to know them before any significant sales volumes are realized.

 - Have a sales training and mentoring program in place at all times.
 Some salespeople change jobs quickly to take advantage of greater compensation packages either at other employers or with the same employer.
 This can leave gaps in sales territory coverage which can be devastating.
 So having a solid sales training and mentoring program in place can help provide a line of succession should an inevitable opening occur.

 - Have realistic expectations for new sales personnel.
 Being the "new guy" is tough!
 Not only do new personnel have to learn a new job, but they also need to learn a new culture and market, too.
 This will certainly have an impact on their performance.
 Setting achievable goals for the first year can help get launch a satisfying and successful start for all.

-- Alert customers of changes in personnel, procedures and places.
-Put new sales or service people serving customers who have high expectations can be frustrating for both parties.
+- Alert customers of changes in personnel, procedures, and places.
+Putting new sales or service people serving customers who have high expectations can be frustrating for both parties.
 Same for changes in how and where things are done.
 Posting "Please Be Patient With Us While We're Improving Our Service to You" type notices in service areas or on websites can help diffuse some of the frustration for everyone and keep sales from walking out the door.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.